 If you or your child are unable to breath normally or are experiencing pain or irritation from a foreign body, you may need to visit an emergency room and have an ER trained doctor take a look at your situation.
 Come and see us at SignatureCare Emergency Center if:

 The foreign body is stuck in the eye or is very sharp

-A child is choking, is turning blue or cannot breathe
+A child is choking, is turning blue, or cannot breathe

-If you need 24 hour urgent care for a foreign body removal, visit one of our emergency room locations.
-We have medical professionals available 24/7 who can examine and remove the item so that you can be comfortable once again.
+If you need 24-hour emergency care for a foreign body removal, visit one of our emergency room locations.
+We have board-certified physicians at all our emergency room locations 24/7 who can examine and remove any foreign objects from your body so that you can be comfortable once again.